-- A. The time at which an employee's vacation is to occur shall be determined by the Chief of Police with due regard for the wishes of the employee and particular regard for the needs of the service. - B. Employees who have completed two (2) years or more of continuous service may elect to be paid for up to a maximum of eighty (80) hours of accumulated vacation up to twice per calendar year. - Section 5.
+A. The time at which an employee's vacation is to occur shall be determined by the Chief of Police with due regard for the wishes of the employee and particular regard for the needs of the service.
+When an employee uses accrued vacation for leave, the vacation hours used shall come from the oldest accrued hours first.

+- B. Employees who have completed two (2) years or more of continuous service may elect to be paid for up to a maximum of eighty (80) hours of accumulated vacation up to twice per calendar year.
+Beginning in December 2024, and in each December thereafter, employees eligible to cash out vacation hours and who wish to convert vacation hours to salary, may do so only by making an irrevocable election in writing of the number of hours they will accrue in the next calendar year that they choose to cash out.
+Employees who make the irrevocable election may choose to receive the cash out in July and/or December.
+The maximum cash out that can be elected to be paid out in July and/or December is limited by the employee's accrued and unused vacation earned in the calendar year available for cash out on the date of cash out.
+All cash-out of vacation pursuant to this provision is from hours earned in the current calendar year. - C. The City shall have a form available for employees to make this irrevocable election and for employees to request an exception to the irrevocable election requirement for unforeseeable emergencies occurring after the election window period.
+The request for an exception is subject to the City Manager's approval.
+The City's decision on a request for an exception shall not be subject to the grievance procedure. - Section 5.
 Vacation Payment at Termination Employees terminating employment shall be paid in a lump sum for all accumulated vacation no later than the next regular payday following termination.
 If the termination is due to death of the employee, the employee's beneficiary designated on the City's life insurance policy form in the employee's personnel file shall receive the employee's pay for unused vacation.
 In the event an employee has not designated a beneficiary, the payment shall be made to the estate of the employee. - Section 6.
 Vacation Accrual During Leave of Absence No vacation shall be earned during any leave of absence without pay for each fourteen (14) day pay period of such leave. - Section 7.
-Prohibition Against Working for City During Vacation Employees shall not work for the City during his/her vacation and, thereby receive double compensation from the City.
+Prohibition Against Working for City During Vacation Employees shall not work for the City during his/her vacation and thereby receive double compensation from the City.